kathrinlin/customizing-aspnetcore-book/manuscript/00-aboutme.md

 **Juergen**: Yurgen, while the first vowel is almost similar to the U in "urgent", the G should be spelled as in "get".
 (Actually not but this may be easier for English speaking people.) **Gutsch**: This may be easier.
 The G as in "get" and the rest is "ootch" with a short vowel.
 So try to pronounce it like this: **Yurgen Gootch**.
 Actually the pronunciation of Juergen is also hard for German speaking folks.

 Actually the Microsoft ASP.NET program manager Jeff Fritz (CSharpFritz) is pronouncing my name pretty well.
-I also heard some ugly pronunciation like Gurgen Gutsh, where all the Gs are like in "gentleman" and the U like in "but"
+He also heard some ugly pronunciation like Gurgen Gutsh, where all the Gs are like in "gentleman" and the U like in "but"

 ## Developer community work